Which Companies Make The Most Revenue Per Employee?

-The end result is an astonishing range, with companies making anywhere between $ 7 million per employee (Valero Energy).
+The end result is an astonishing range, with companies making anywhere between <$ 100,000 per employee (Accenture, McDonald's, Starbucks, Marriott) all the way to >$ 7 million per employee (Valero Energy).

 Here’s a look at this same data expressed as averages at an industry level, based on the sub-sectors that make up the S&P 500:

 |Rank||Sector||Avg.
 Revenue Per Employee|